ruyisdk/support-matrix/Duo_S/Debian/README.md

 - A USB-A to C or USB C to C cable for powering the development board
 - A microSD card
 - A USB card reader
-- A USB to UART Debugger (e.g., CP2102, FT2232, etc. Be aware that WCH CH340/341 series will cause garbled text output, DO NOT USE)
+- A USB to UART Debugger
+    - Only CP210x series is recommeneded (e.g. CP2102/CP2104).
+Be aware you'll only get garbled text output on WCH CH340/341 series; you can still use other USB-UART chips like FT232 and CH343 series, although you might still get garbled output but only before U-Boot loads, this is expected.
+If UART isn't working at all please consider try another USB-UART adaptor.
 - Three DuPont wires

 ## Installation Steps